 The (L) designation means that the content of the course is such that the student must have college-level language skills to successfully complete the course.
-Students may meet the requirements for the (L) courses by:
+Students may meet the requirements for the (L) courses by one of the following:

-- 1. Achieving an English placement level of 1005 or higher, or - 2.
-Achieving a grade of "C" or better in English 51 or 97, or - 3.
-Achieving eligibility to enroll in English 1A, 1B, or 1C, or - 4.
-Possessing an A.A., or A.S., degree or higher.
+- 1. Achieving an English placement level of 1005 or higher - 2.
+Achieving a grade of "C" or better in English 51 or 56 - 3.
+Achieving eligibility to enroll in English 1A, 1B, or 1C - 4.
+Possessing an A.A. or A.S. degree or higher.